 Creep out your Halloween party guests by serving them these Candy Brains.
 Each Bleeding PB&J Brain is filled with Peanut Butter Fudge and Jelly "blood."

-The peanut butter fudge is one of my favorite recipes of all time.
-It's made using candy melts, peanut butter chips, and peanut butter.
+The peanut butter fudge is made using white chocolate, peanut butter chips, and peanut butter.
 It's liquid when it's first made but it firms up into a lovely creamy fudge It's perfect for this project because you can pour it into the brain molds easily.

 Supplies